Zero (2018 film): Casting

-Principal photography
+Filming

 In August 2016, it was said that filming would begin in December 2016.
 This was later postponed to 2017.
 Principal photography of the film eventually began in May 2017 in Mumbai.
 In May, an accident occurred on the set, in which crew members were injured.
 In June 2017, Khan revealed that only 10 minutes of footage had been completed.
 Kaif joined the team on 22 September 2017.
 Sharma started shooting in September.
 On 8 January, she resumed her shooting after taking a break for a couple of weeks for her wedding.
 Two days later, Khan was photographed on the sets of the film in suburban Mumbai.
 The crew took a break during the Makara Sankranti festival.
 The shoot was also extended to Bandra, Mumbai.
 Around January 2018, Kajol completed filming for her cameo.
 Parts of the film were also shot in Dubai.
 Overall, the film took 200 days to shoot, instead of the originally allotted 140 days.

 For the scenes in the film taking place in Meerut, preparations were undertaken by the producers to ensure an authentic setting.
 A large-scale replica of the city was reproduced in Mumbai's Film City, where special attention was given to recreating the streets (and even buildings like the famed clock-tower) accurately.
 Director Rai also flew 300 actors from Meerut onto the sets to simulate the "feel" of the town; actors familiar with the Meerut area, like Mohammed Zeeshan Ayyub, also helped Shah Rukh Khan understand and integrate local mannerisms into Bauua's character.